-Scott Tyler Aresvik, 25, of Coeur d’Alene, Idaho, was sentenced yesterday to 60 months in prison followed by ten years s of supervised release for possessing sexually explicit images of minors, U.S. Attorney Wendy J. Olson announced.
-U.S. District Judge Edward J. Lodge also ordered Aresvik to pay $1,750 in restitution to a child identified in one of the pornographic images.
-Aresvik pleaded guilty to the charge on March 23.
-As part of his plea, he agreed to forfeit computer and electronic storage equipment.
+COEUR D´ALENE – Wade Thomas Weingart, 39, of Coeur d´Alene, Idaho, was sentenced yesterday in United States District Court to 60 months in prison, followed by 5 years of supervised release for possession of sexually explicit images of minors, U.S. Attorney Wendy J. Olson announced.
+United States District Judge Edward J. Lodge also ordered Weingart to pay $3,000 in restitution to an identified child found within his child pornography collection.
+Weingart pleaded guilty to the charge on January 30, 2014.

 Project Safe Neighborhoods (PSN) is a collaborative effort by federal, state, and local law enforcement agencies, prosecutors, and communities to prevent and deter gun violence.